TheArchit/openbsd-scripts/README.md

 diravg.awk:
 --------------
-Utility that displays statistics which may be useful for tuning filesystem parameters with 'tunefs'.
+Utility that displays file distribution statistics which may be useful for tuning filesystem parameters with 'tunefs'.

 fsdump:
 ------